umrlastig/readin_group_presentations/README.md

 # LASTIG Reading Group

-This is the Git-Hub repository of the LASTIG laboratory, where you can find the program and slides.
+This is the Git-Hub repository of the LASTIG reading-group, where you can find the program and slides.

+*When* : 1 week out of 2 on Thursday at 10:00 am.
+*Where* : on-site and remote

 ## Slides